litespeedtech/lscache_wp/litespeed-cache/readme.txt

 A LiteSpeed web server is required in order to use the LiteSpeed Exclusive Features of this plugin.
 See **Plugin Features** above for details.

+LiteSpeed Exclusive Features may be used with any one of the following:
 * LiteSpeed Web Server Enterprise with LSCache Module (v5.0.10+)
 * OpenLiteSpeed (v1.4.17+) - Free and open source!
 * LiteSpeed WebADC (v2.0+)

-Any single server or cluster including a LiteSpeed server will work.
+* QUIC.cloud CDN

-The General Features may be used with any web server.
+The General Features may be used with any web server at all.
 LiteSpeed is not required.

 = Does this plugin work in a clustered environment? =